 Enter The Fadolín is my new solo performance project, an ongoing Patreon-supported development of new repertoire exploring the fadolín, a unique string instrument encompassing the full range of the violin, viola, and most of the cello.

 Since 2019, with gratitude to my Patreon supporters I’ve been steadily writing music — initially as a travelogue, and continuing through the pandemic via social media livestreams, on-street busking and house concerts –– having now premiered over an hour’s worth of recital and training material for myself and a future generation of fadolínists.
 You can hear some of it in the video playlist below — most of the works are mine, though there are also some works by J.S.
 Bach, his Celtic contemporary Turlough O’Carolan, plus several African-American spirituals.
-In addition to Eric Aceto’s instruments (I own two) I’m also now performing on a new fadolín commissioned from the Vermont-based luthier Nathaniel Rowan.

 "Going Home -- Leaving Home -- Finding Home Again"